 02 | Pack as little as possible

+This is one of the most difficult things for when you’re into gyaru and want to go on holiday – how the hell are we supposed to pack light?!
 For this I take inspiration from my “one item five ways” posts and try to create as many outfits as I can with one or two items.
 I aim to create at least two outfits for one thing.
 Another key thing is to only pack what you need – that means taking travel-sized toiletries or a maximum of three pairs of shoes.

 03 | Don’t wear makeup on your first and last day